Relational Mission

 Alabama Prison Birth Project

 The Alabama Prison Birth Project (APBP) is a non-profit organization serving the population of Julia Tutwiler Prison for Women in Wetumpka, Ala.
-Their mission is to improve the health of newborns birthed by women in custody while strengthening maternal bonds and maternal self-sufficiency.
+Their mission is to improve the health of newborns birthed by women in custody while strengthening maternal bonds and maternal self-efficacy.
 Services include individual doula support, group education and support, nutritious meals, ensuring mother’s milk delivery and re-entry support.

-Sawyerville Day Camp
+Sawyerville

 Namungo Village, Uganda